tfabris/BlueGigaEmpeg/README.txt

 Car interior for I2S digital audio connection".

-Each one of the three I2S pins will need to be coming in through a set of resistors arranged in a voltage divider configuration, with a 4.7k and a 10k resistor for each one of the three lines.
-Example of one line (repeat three times for each of the I2S connections):
+Each one of the three I2S pins will need to be coming in through a set of resistors arranged in a voltage divider configuration, two 10k resistors for each one of the three lines.
+Example of one line (repeat a total of three times, one for each of the I2S connections):

     EMPEG IISC-----VVVVV----+----VVVVV-----GND
-                  4.7Kohm   |    10Kohm                    (3x)
+                  10Kohm    |    10Kohm                    (3x)
                             |
                             +--------------WT32i PCM_CLK